zachvalenta/jvns.ca/content/post/2017-12-21-bindgen-is-awesome.markdown

 ### generating bindings at build time

 You might have noticed that I committed the bindings I generated into my repository.
+This is not actually the recommended way to use bindgen -- they recommend in general that you generate your bindings during your build.

-Maybe you don’t think that’s the right approach and you would instead like to generate the bindings at build time.
-This is totally possible!
-It’s [documented really nicely in the bindgen user’s guide](https://rust-lang-nursery.github.io/rust-bindgen/library-usage.html).
+How to do that is [documented really nicely in the bindgen user’s guide](https://rust-lang-nursery.github.io/rust-bindgen/library-usage.html).

 Basically you create a `build.rs` file that runs during your build and uses the bindgen library to generate bindings.
 I think I like the approach of having a `build.rs` + Cargo.toml instead of a Makefile a lot -- it seems easier to maintain.
 And you can declare separate build dependencies in Cargo.toml!